About mouth ulcers

-If your oral health professional cannot determine the cause of your mouth ulcers, or if the ulcers do not respond to the normal treatments, you may need to have a biopsy of part of the ulcer and some of the surrounding tissue.
+If your oral health professional can’t determine the cause of your mouth ulcers, or if the ulcers don’t respond to the normal treatments, you may need to have a biopsy of part of the ulcer and some of the surrounding tissue.
 A biopsy is a procedure where a tissue sample is taken for examination and diagnosis.

 Treatment for mouth ulcers

-It isn’t possible to speed the recovery of ulcers, but the symptoms can be managed and the risk of complications reduced.
+It’s not possible to speed up the recovery of ulcers, but the symptoms can be managed and the risk of complications reduced.

 Treatment options for mouth ulcers include: